 We have experienced significant growth in the number of users and data that our platform supports.
-It is critical that we maintain sufficient excess service capacity to ensure that our platform is accessible and functioning with an acceptable latency, that we meet the needs of existing and new customers and users, that we meet the needs required to support customer and user expansion, and that we meet our own internal needs.
+It is critical that we maintain sufficient excess service capacity to ensure that our platform is accessible and functioning with an acceptable latency, and that we meet the current and future needs of customers and users.
 To do this, we must manage our service infrastructure to support software updates and the evolution of our platform features and capabilities.
 The provision and implementation of any new service infrastructure requires significant expenditures and management.
 If we do not accurately predict or manage our service infrastructure requirements, if our existing providers are unable to keep up with our needs for capacity or if they are unwilling or unable to allocate sufficient capacity to us, or if we are unable to contract with additional providers on commercially reasonable terms, our customers may experience service interruptions, delays, or outages that may subject us to financial penalties, cause us to issue credits or other compensation to customers, or result in other liabilities and customer losses.
 If our platform fails to scale, customers may experience delays as we seek to obtain additional capacity or make architectural changes, which could damage our reputation and our business.
 We may also be required to move or transfer our and our customers' data.
 Despite precautions taken during this process, any unsuccessful data transfers may impair the delivery and performance of our platform and may harm our operating results.